 Total accounts is another measure of your creditworthiness.
 Consumers with more credit accounts generally have better credit scores because it means more lenders are willing to grant credit.
 This metric represents the total number of accounts listed on your credit report.
 A breadth of different account types is indicative of good credit.

 Unfortunately, the Credit Report Card doesn’t show which accounts I currently have on my report (or it wasn’t immediately evident how I could find this information without going to AnnualCreditReport.com to download a free copy of my credit report).
 I will need to verify these accounts to ensure accuracy.

 It also makes me consider opening a new rewards credit card, since there are a few on the market right now which offer great cash back and other rewards, along with special sign up bonuses.
-(My family and I are planning a trip for Christmas, so I am thinking about getting the Marriott Rewards® Credit Card which currently offers up to 6 free nights as a sign up bonus.
-Not a bad deal!).
+My family and I are planning a trip for Christmas, so I am thinking about getting a new travel credit card.

 Other Credit Karma services:

 In addition to the Score Center and Credit Report Card, Credit Karma offers a few more tools to help you understand and improve your credit score: Credit Compare, Credit Simulator, and Credit Monitoring.